-The Office of Advanced Planning works across Metro departments and with community partners to plan programs and provide resources to encourage alternative transportation and biking in Louisville.
+The Office of Advanced Planning and Sustainability works across Metro departments and with community partners to plan programs and provide resources to encourage alternative transportation and biking in Louisville.

 A few of these initiatives/projects include:

-Bikeshare--an innovative transportation program, ideal for short distance point-to-point trips providing users the ability to pick up a bicycle at any self-serve bike-station and return it to any other bike station located within the system's service area.
-The Bikeshare program will be rolled out in spring 2017.
+LouVelo: an innovative transportation program, ideal for short distance point-to-point trips providing users the ability to pick up a bicycle at any self-serve bike-station and return it to any other bike station located within the system's service area.

 To visit the city’s Bike Louisville website, please click here.